 Campus dining options include three locations in the Drysdale Student Center, the cafeteria-style Burton Dining Hall; the Westover Room, which offers a made-to-order grill station and Boar’s Head Deli, along with a comprehensive convenience store; and On Common Ground, a marketplace style food service venue that serves Tex-Mex food and houses a “We Proudly Serve” Starbucks.

 Located in Schewel Hall, Brewed Awakenings by the Muse serves up a variety of hand crafted coffee beverages, accompanied by a wide selection of sandwiches, grab-and-go items, fresh baked pastries, and fruit.
-The Muse, a local coffee shop, began operating Brewed Awakenings in August and has brought students ethically sourced coffee processed in its own roastery just a few mile of Lynchburg College.
+The Muse, a local coffee shop, began operating Brewed Awakenings in August and has brought students ethically sourced coffee processed in its own roastery just a few mile of University of Lynchburg.

 Providing late night service and a campus delivery option, Domino’s in the Rainsford House continues to be very popular with the students, faculty, and staff.